endjay/j_pagination/README.md

 # JPagination

-Hi, j_paginationn is more like a easy way to use will_paginate  and  helping you do less setting i hope its helping , thanks
+Hi, j_pagination is more likely  a easy way to use will_paginate  and  helping you do less setting i hope its helping , thanks

 ## Installation